 SECEDA RIDGELINE

-Drive to Ortisei from Val di Funes (40 minutes) and take the cable car to the Seceda ridgeline.
+Today we drove to Ortisei from Val di Funes (40 minutes) and took the cable car to the Seceda ridgeline.
 After a short walk, the reward is a magnificent array of vertiginous alpine peaks.
-Explore the ridge, grab a coffee at one of the rifugios and then take the car back down.

-Next, head up to Alpe di Siusi (Seiser Alm) – the 2,000-metre high alpine meadow.
-Many head up here to hike, but the rolling meadows are vast so it’s better to hire a bike to see all the highlights.
+Next, we went up to Alpe di Siusi (Seiser Alm) – the 2,000-metre high alpine meadow.
+Many head up here to hike, but the rolling meadows are vast so we hired a e-bikes to see all the highlights.

 The Bamby Bike Rental at the bottom of the lift in Ortisei rents a range of bikes (including e-bikes) for a full or half-day.

-Take the bike up on the cable car and enjoy the magnificent meadow views.
+We took the bikes up on the cable car and then cycled around taking in the magnificent meadow views.
 Make sure to stop at Saltria; the views across the meadows and up to Sassolungo are remarkable.

-Take the path that twists through the valleys back to Ortisei.
-It takes just over an hour.
+We took the path that twists through the valleys back to Ortisei which took us just over an hour.

 WHERE TO STAY IN ORTISEI

 It’s a 6-hour, 17.6-kilometre walk with 1,000 metres of ascent and descent.
-But if you are up for the challenge it is a truly memorable day hike.
+But if you are up for the challenge, it is a memorable day hike.
 Set off early, take your time and recharge at many of the rifugios along the route.

 All the details are on our Sassolungo / Langkofel hiking post.

 Trento is a beautiful town in a beautiful valley and a great place to wind down for a day.
-Hop in the car and take the scenic SP64 and LS24 through Suisi and Presule towards Bolzano before entering the Trentino Valley.
+Today, we took the scenic SP64 and LS24 through Suisi and Presule towards Bolzano before entering the Trentino Valley.

 The old main road (SS12) winds around the valley and through picturesque villages.
-Potter round the beautiful pastel-coloured buildings, little gardens, and churchyards.
+Potter around the beautiful pastel-coloured buildings, little gardens, and churchyards.

-The imposing massif of the Brenta Dolomites is an under-visited part of the area, but it’s well worth a visit on this Dolomites itinerary.
-Today, explore this UNESCO World Heritage Site for a hike in an otherworldly, alpine wilderness.
+The imposing massif of the Brenta Dolomites is an under-visited part of the area, but it’s well worth a visit to see a different side to the mountains.

 GROSTÈ GONDOLA LIFT

-Drive to Madonna di Campiglio (1 hour, 30 minutes from Trento) and take the Grostè Gondola Lift to start the hike.
+We drove to Madonna di Campiglio (1 hour, 30 minutes from Trento) and took the Grostè Gondola Lift to start the hike back down to Madonna.

-From the top cable car station, head southwest on path 316, weaving in and out of the towering peaks before arriving at Rifugio Tuckett (1 hour, 30 minutes).
+We went southwest from the top cable car station on path 316, weaving in and out of the towering peaks before arriving at Rifugio Tuckett (1 hour, 30 minutes).
 This is one of the best-located huts in the Dolomites, surrounded by towering rock.

 RIFUGIO TUCKETT & BRENTEI